A Spectral Algorithm with Additive Clustering for the Recovery of Overlapping Communities in Networks: Spectral analysis of the adjacency matrix in the SBMO

 In practice, we observe the adjacency matrix $\hat A$, which is as a noisy version of $A$.
 Our hope is that the $K$ leading eigenvectors of $\hat A$ are not too far from the $K$ leading eigenvectors of $A$, so that in view of Proposition~\ref{prop:Insight}, the solution in $Z'$ the following optimization problem provides a good estimate of $Z$:

-where $\hat U$ is the matrix of the $K$ normalized eigenvectors of $\hat A$ associated to the $K$ largest eigenvalues.
+where $\hat U$ is the matrix of $K$ normalized eigenvectors of $\hat A$ associated to the $K$ eigenvalues with largest absolute values.

-This hope is supported by the following result on the perturbation of the largest eigenvectors of the adjacency matrix of any random graph, proved in Appendix~\ref{proof:Estimation}.
+This hope is supported by the following result on the perturbation of the leading eigenvectors of the adjacency matrix of any random graph.
 In practice, the number of communities $K$ is unknown and this result also provides an adaptive procedure to select the eigenvectors to use in the spectral embedding.
-We denote by $\lambda_{\min}(A)$ the smallest absolute value of a non-zero eigenvalue of $A$.
+Lemma~\ref{lem:FroebeniusAdjEmpOptim} relies on a combination of classical (algebraic) spectrum perturbation results with some (matrix) concentration inequalities.
+More details are provided in \ref{proof:Estimation}, where a proof for the following statement can be found.